The Psychology of Money: Why We Spend What We Don’t Have

 A Gen Z freelancer used Klarna for almost every clothing purchase, accumulating 12 separate small payments totaling $800/month.
 Problem: Fragmented debt made the total invisible.
 Intervention: Consolidating these into a single payment plan and deleting shopping apps.
 Result: Discretionary spending dropped by 40% in 60 days, allowing for the creation of a $2,000 emergency fund.

-Financial Management Tool Comparison
+Management Tool Summary

 Tool / Method Primary Focus Best For Cost / Difficulty